Most people panic when they see that the dish they want to order at a restaurant or any other outlet contains “lard”.

-What is Lard and What is it Made of?
+What is lard and what is it made of?

-In the easiest words, lard is the fat of a pig.
-It is a semi-soft white fat derived from fatty parts of the pig, with no trans fat and a high value of fatty acid in it.
+Lard is a semi-soft white fat derived from fatty parts of the pig, with no trans fat and a high value of fatty acid in it.
 Like butter is obtained from the milk of the cow, lard is obtained from the fat of the pig, only it’s rendered after the pig is slaughtered from its body parts that contain fat.
 Mostly, it is separated as a by-product of pork production.

 Lard consists mainly of fats, as we’d say in the language of chemistry, triglycerides.
 Fats are the triglycerides composed of three fatty acids.
 All triglycerides have the same basic structure; it is the distribution of the fatty acids that vary from oil to oil which makes each oil’s composition a tad bit different.